crcn/slugr/README.md

 * Option to write slugs as single .js files.
 * Support for custom .js scanners (html possibly).
 * Better NPM linking.
 Scanning for dependencies that don't exist in package.json.
-* package.json in root directory.
+* package.json in root directory for NPM linking.

 Notes
 -----